gilha/mock-bank-data-analysis/README.md

 #### I welcome any feedback or suggestions you may have, and I'm happy to make any necessary adjustments to ensure the project meets your vision and goals; feel free to contact me with any questions, concerns, or ideas you may have.

-I enjoyed this task immensly, and I'm excited about the opportunity to bring my passion and skills to Insait.
+I enjoyed this task immensely, and I'm excited about the opportunity to bring my passion and skills to Insait.
 Thank you for considering my application, and I look forward to discussing my qualifications in more detail.

    Gil;